Earlier I wrote a popular post referring to Direct Compost, this method was introduced to me from my grandmother when I was a kid.

 When Do You Compost?

-I direct compost year round in my vegetable and flower beds.
+I direct compost year round in all of my beds.
 This takes place in raised beds that are resting and growing.

-I don’t grow my vegetables in tight spaces which makes this tip easy to implement.
 In conjunction with composting I also use animal fertilizer from our farm, mainly llama, chicken and sheep droppings.
+Natural material like leaves is another favorite.